makerlabmx/aquila-api-hub/README.md

 API documentation: http://docs.aquila2.apiary.io/

-**Note:** This version is compatible only with versions 0.3.0 or newer of the Aquila firmware libraries.
+**Note:** This version is compatible only with version of January 2015 or newer of the Aquila firmware libraries.
 Please update your devices accordingly.

 ## Dependencies: